simonotter/Connect4-game/README.md

 Users at any given time.
 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.

+##Scoring and User Ranking
+When winning a game, the score is equal to number of holes that remain in the the game board.
+At the end of each game, the users ranking is updated based the number of games won as a ratio of games played.

 ##Files Included:
  - api.py: Contains endpoints and game playing logic.
  - app.yaml: App configuration.